WebDev-Group-4-25/.github/profile/README.md

 *An interactive quiz app built for the Web Development course and learners.*

 - **Description:**
-  The WebWhiz Quiz App is a fun and engaging application where users can test their web development knowledge.
-  - Displays one question at a time with multiple choices
+  WebWhiz Quiz App is an interactive application where users can test their web development knowledge.
+The app displays one question at a time with multiple choices, tracks the user's score using JavaScript logic, and updates the interface using jQuery.
+As a bonus, it can load questions from a JSON file using AJAX, making it both functional and dynamic for anyone learning web development.
-  - Uses JavaScript logic to track scores
-  - Utilizes jQuery for dynamic UI updates (show/hide questions)
-  - **Bonus:** Loads questions from a JSON file using AJAX
 - **Core Technology:** JavaScript, jQuery, AJAX, JSON

 ---